-Training and equipping women with transformational leadership skills isn’t rocket science but actually backed by several decades of research, which establishes the fact that women score high on transformational leadership.
+Training and equipping women with transformational leadership skills isn’t rocket science but actually backed by several decades of research, which establishes that women score high on transformational leadership.
 This is evident in the research works of Judy Rosener, BM Bass, BJ Avolio, and other scholars on leadership which employed the multifactor leadership questionnaire (MLQ)

-I am using this paper “Transformational leadership skills and training the fourth component lagging in women and youth empowerment in Africa” to make a clarion call to Africa Union (AU), South African Development Council (SADC), The Arab Maghreb Union (AMU), Common Market for Eastern and Southern Africa (COMESA), East African Community (EAC), other regional blocs, Women & Youth based CSOs and CBOs to make the integration of transformational leadership skills and training paramount into women & youth development initiatives and innovation
+I am using this paper “Transformational leadership skills and training the fourth component lagging in women and youth empowerment in Africa” to make a clarion call to the Africa Union (AU), South African Development Council (SADC), The Arab Maghreb Union (AMU), Common Market for Eastern and Southern Africa (COMESA), East African Community (EAC), other regional blocs, Women & Youth based CSOs and CBOs to make the integration of transformational leadership skills and training paramount into women & youth development initiatives and innovation.

 Contributor: Scofray Nana Yaw Yeboah

 Transformational Coach |Certified Professional Trainer | Author |Brands Expert